The 2012 London Olympics were an integral part of that summer, and James Fisher Nuclear (JFN)

 were proud to play their own part in providing support to the games.

-JFN provides inspection and measurement services for the defence, homeland security, aerospace and other industries and this expertise meant JFN were ideally placed to carry out this contract with the Olympic Delivery Authority.
+JFN provides inspection and measurement services for the defence, homeland security and other industries and this expertise meant JFN was ideally placed to carry out this contract with the Olympic Delivery Authority.

 The project involved delivering a complete radiological screening system, capable of monitoring 100% of pedestrians and vehicles onto the Olympic Park in London.
 The intention of the system was to identify any source of radioactivity that could pose a threat to the Olympic Games and members of the public on the Park.
 This required JFN to design a solution, procure, configure and test the equipment, and install, within the tight timescales.